wandersick/aerozoom/README.md

 ## Use Cases

-- Presentation / teaching / screencasting
+- Presentation / teaching / screencast / Zoom meetings & webinars (or Microsoft Teams, Cisco WebEx, etc.)
 - For the elderly / people with visual disabilities
 - Gaming
 - Home-Theater PC (HTPC)